hqiu-nju/hqiu-nju.github.io/_pages/research.md

 The core software of the pipeline is the fast dedispersion trial code FREDDA, an implementation of the FDMT algorithm written in CUDA.
 You can check out my thesis for a brief summary of some of the performances by FREDDA.
 ## X-ray transients in the 3XMM Catalogue
-I am also interested in X-ray transients, having discovered one X-ray binary during my undergraduate thesis project in Nanjing.
+I am also interested in X-ray transients, I discovered one X-ray binary during my undergraduate thesis project in Nanjing.
-You can check the paper on this Symbiotic X-ray Binary [here](https://ui.adsabs.harvard.edu/abs/2017ApJ...847...44Q/abstract)
+You can check out this Symbiotic X-ray Binary [here](https://ui.adsabs.harvard.edu/abs/2017ApJ...847...44Q/abstract).